cloud-elements/stride-demo/README.md

 Closio: https://connect.atlassian.io/addon/descriptor/cCiusOnDN5HZ2LCAaQ16PlDhON2Fr1Y0/latest

+## Usage

+Once you have the app installed in your Stride room, there will be helpful prompts from the bot to explain functionality.
+However, currently, the functionality supported in the demo is the ability

 ## Contributing and Development
 See [Development](Development.md) for notes on running this application in a dev environment and contributing improvements.